I Want To...

 - Must be in good physical and mental health

 - Must be between the ages of 18 and 60

 - Must have a body mass index (BMI) that is less than 35

 - Must have a compatible blood type with the recipient

 - Significant organ diseases (i.e., heart disease, kidney disease, etc.)

 - Active substance abuse

-In addition, live liver donors should have a strong support system to rely on for emotional and physical needs during this time.
+Living donors also need a strong support system to rely on for emotional and physical needs during recovery.

-Finally, all live organ donations must be a completely voluntary decision.
+Finally, the donation of any organ by a living person must be completely voluntary.
 Donors should be free from any pressure or guilt associated with the donation and cannot be paid for their donation.
-In 1984, the U.S. Congress passed the National Organ Transplant Act, which makes it illegal to buy or sell organs.
+In 1984, the U.S. Congress passed the National Organ Transplant Act, which made it illegal to buy or sell organs.

 Video: Living Donor Transplant Q&A